-I offer grief support sessions to help you navigate "living while grieving" and to cultivate meaningful healing strategies that honor your grief and the loss/transition you are experiencing.
+I provide individual grief support to help you navigate "living while grieving" and to cultivate meaningful healing strategies that honor your grief and loss/transition you are experiencing.

 I provide families with support to navigate their loss together in meaningful and healing ways to meet the unique grief needs of each individual and the family as a whole.